How to Adjust Rolex Oysterflex Bracelet

 The Rolex Oysterflex bracelet is made of Elastomer which is formed from “elastic” and “polymer”.
 Essentially a general term for natural and synthetic rubbers.

 The Rolex oyster flex bracelet isn’t your ordinary rubber bracelet, and as you would expect from Rolex, it’s nothing else than perfection.
-To make it sit better on the wrist, Rolex has even made ridges and molded them into the wristward side of the bracelet.
+To make it sit better on the wrist, Rolex has even made ridges and molded them into the wrist-side of the bracelet.

-The Oysterflex bracelet has since first being released been presented on several watches, including the Rolex 116519 LN Cosmograph Daytona.
+The Oysterflex bracelet has since it was first released presented on several watches, including the Rolex 116519 LN Cosmograph Daytona.
 The bracelet adds a sporty feel to the watch, and is very comfortable on the wrist as it is soft, unlike a metal bracelet.
-In Rolex’s words ”it offers a sporty alternative to metal bracelets without compromising robustness, waterproofness or reliability.”
+In Rolex’s words ”it offers a sporty alternative to metal bracelets without compromising robustness, waterproofness, or reliability.”